RoyAbr121/mapper/README.md

 ```
 docker compose up -d
 ```
 Run the project on your IDE.
-Use the Swagger UI in order to run the REST API calls:
+Use the Swagger UI in order to run the REST API calls(use **fields-controller**):

 [http://localhost:8080/swagger-ui.html#](http://localhost:8080/swagger-ui.html#)